 The new form of Marxism, with its emphasis on power relationships rather than material wealth or ownership of the means of production, we now call Cultural Marxism.

 Revolutions have always been led by the educated elite and this one was to be no different.
 The very first places to fall were the Universities and colleges, where intellectuals were trained.
 By the 1990s these had already been dragged into the Post-modernist swamp and by 2010 they had lost all right to be called ‘centres of education’.
-This was made immeasurably worse by misguided policies on both sides of the Atlantic that attempted to get more and more young people into these institutions, in order to reflect better unemployment figures; for a student is a benefit, whereas an unemployed teenager is a liability.
-This drove literally millions more into the arms of the Cultural Marxist bourgeois elite — who assiduously set about infecting them with the disease by which they were already afflicted.
+This was made immeasurably worse by misguided policies on both sides of the Atlantic that attempted to get more and more young people into these institutions, partly in order to reflect better unemployment figures for a student is a benefit, whereas an unemployed teenager is a liability.
+Mainly, however, the thinking was that the more people could be inculcated into Post-modernist thinking by the now completely-corrupted higher education system, the more votes there would be for the Left-wing parties that supported the idea.
+This drove literally millions more into the arms of the Cultural Marxist bourgeois elite — who assiduously set about infecting them with the disease by which they themselves were already afflicted.